 Or is it just like any other platform that stays in the game to earn by selling mediocre, overpriced materials with no practical application in the real world, which we’ll find out?

 In this article, you will get a complete overview of Coursera; how Coursera works; the instructors of Coursera, the pros and cons of Coursera, and much more.

 Coursera Review: In a Nutshell

-Coursera brings premium quality courses from prestigious universities around the world at a slashed price, which provides an excellent opportunity to learn the latest in-demand skill and elevate yourself in your career trajectory from the comfort of your home without the burden of heavy student loans.
+Coursera brings premium quality courses from prestigious universities around the world at a slashed price.
+Providing an excellent opportunity to learn the latest in-demand skill and elevate yourself in your career trajectory from the comfort of your home.
+All of this without the burden of heavy student loans.